New Construction Homes For Sale in Wayzata, Minnesota

 Displayed below and updated daily from the MLS are new construction homes for sale in Wayzata, MN, located in Hennepin County.

 For more info on any of these Wayzata, MN, new construction homes, click the "Request More Information" button located on the detail page of each property.
 We can provide you with disclosures, past sales history, dates and prices of homes and condos recently sold nearby, and more.

 Find All New Construction Homes For Sale in Wayzata MN

 And, for your convenience, register for a free account to automatically receive email alerts whenever new construction homes in Wayzata, MN, come on the market that match your search criteria.

+New Construction Real Estate Agents in Wayzata are great resources for learning more about Wayzata.
 The city of Wayzata has 4,000 residents and is located 12 miles west of Minneapolis, at the northeast end of Lake Minnetonka.
-But, when people refer to Wayzata, they are usually talking about the general area of Wayzata: Orono, Long lake, Maple Plain, Medina, Minnetonka Beach, Deephaven, and Woodland.
-This entire area is known among Realtors as a "transferee area" because so many corporate families whose jobs move them to Minneapolis choose to live here.
+But, when people refer to Wayzata, they are usually talking about the general area of Wayzata: Orono, Long Lake, Maple Plain, Medina, Minnetonka Beach, Deephaven, and Woodland.
+This entire area is known among Wayzata Realtors as a "transferee area" because so many corporate families whose jobs move them to Minneapolis choose to live here.